China–Japan relations: Okinawa

 In July 2012, Chinese Communist Party-owned tabloid Global Times suggested that Beijing would consider challenging Japan's sovereignty over the Ryukyu Islands.
 In May 2013, the official newspaper of the Central Committee of the Chinese Communist Party, People's Daily, published another similar article by two Chinese scholars from Chinese Academy of Social Sciences which stated that "Chinese people shall support Ryukyu's independence", soon followed by Luo Yuan's comment that "The Ryukyus belong to China, never to Japan".
 It sparked a protest among the Japanese politicians, like Yoshihide Suga who said that Okinawa Prefecture "is unquestionably Japan's territory, historically and internationally".

 In December 2016, Japan's Public Security Intelligence Agency claimed that the Chinese government is "forming ties with the Okinawan independence movement through academic exchanges, with the intent of sparking a split within Japan".
 In August 2020, the Center for Strategic and International Studies (CSIS), stated that China has funded of Okinawan newspapers to promote independence.
 In October 2021, the French Institute for Strategic Studies (IRSEM) reported that China has supported the Okinawa independence movement in an attempt to weaken Japan.

 Key leaders of the Okinawa independence movement are reported to be supported by CCP united front influence operations.
 Japanese media reported that an attempt to establish a Chinese police overseas service station was rebuffed.
 On October 3, 2024, Nikkei Asia, in collaboration with a cyber security company, confirmed that there has been an increase in Chinese-language disinformation on social media promoting Ryukyuan independence, which are being spread by some suspected influence accounts.
 It is believed that the goal is to divide Japanese and international public opinion.
+In November 2025, the Global Times published an editorial questioning Japan's sovereignty over the Ryukyu Islands.

 Taiwan

-The Japan–Taiwan official split is one of the fundamental principles of China-Japan relations.
+The Japan–Taiwan official split is one of the fundamental principles of China–Japan relations.
 China emphasizes Taiwan is a part of China and China is the only legal government of China (cf. One-China policy).
 By the 1972 agreement, the Treaty of Taipei was argued to be invalid.
 Japan has recognized the People's Republic of China "as the sole legal Government of China" since 1975 but has maintained an ambiguous stance regarding the PRC's sovereignty claim over the island of Taiwan, saying that it "fully understands and respects" China's position.

 When the China–Japan normalization was concerned, China had been worried about some Japanese pro-Taiwan independence politicians.
 At the same time, the Treaty of Mutual Cooperation and Security between the United States and Japan has been a big problem for China.
 In a point of China's view, the military alliance treaty implicitly directs to the Taiwan Strait.
 It has become a big factor for Taiwan security affairs.

+In March 2026, Chinese Foreign Minister spokesman Guo Jiakun warned Japan against supporting activities promoting Taiwan independence, calling such action provocative.
+He emphasized that Japan would bear responsibility for any consequences and reiterated China's opposition to foreign interference on the Taiwan issue.